floydianlou/NedsBayouStreaming/README.md

 On the **Search Results** page, the website offers a few filters to sort through query results: you can always choose a tab between *Songs*, *Artists*, *Playlists* and *Users*, on which you will also find a **Genre filtering** when looking at the first two tabs, a **Playlist length** filter for the third one and a **Number of likes** feature for the last one.

 ### IMAGE AND AUDIO MANAGEMENT
 On **Ned's Bayou**, the user is able to choose between personalising their profile and playlists or to leave a default cover and default profile picture.
 Removing an added picture will at any time change it to the default one.
 For *Curators*, an artist or song pictures can be left blank and will be replaced by the default ones; to be coherent, the only space that can not be left blank is the audio file for a song, since it'd be counterproductive to add a song with a default audio file on a streaming platform!
+All images are managed by Cloudinary, both on production side and on Railway.

 ___________
 ## HOW TO USE NED'S BAYOU